Iceland: Renewable Energy, Technology, and Resource Economics

 Iceland is a world leader in developing the use of renewable energy.
-While this is partly attributable to the country's ample endowment of geothermal and hydroelectric resources, Icelanders have also made unique economic choices, valuing the social benefits of energy independence differently than much of the world.
+While this is partly attributable to the country's ample endowment of geothermal and hydroelectric resources, it's also attributable to Icelanders' making unique economic choices, valuing the social benefits of energy independence differently than much of the world.
 Students gain insight from the Icelandic experience that can be applied elsewhere.

 The program also spends time in Iceland’s capital, Reykjavik, the center of policymaking, where students meet with firms, agencies, and activists shaping the course of renewable energy in Iceland.

-During the excursion to Landmannalaugar, students will take in amazing landscapes of Iceland’s highlands and witness powerful geothermal forces
+During excursions along Iceland’s Ring Road, students take in amazing landscapes of Iceland’s highlands and coast.

 Students on this program gain a thorough and deep understanding of critical topics in renewable energy, technology, and resource economics and policy.
 The Individual Study Project gives students the opportunity to delve into their own academic interests while conducting research with support from experts in the field.
 Review complete program syllabi.Learning Icelandic language and culture